-Step-by-Step Guide to Repairing a Cracked Toilet Seat
+How to Fix a Cracked Toilet Seat?

 The toilet seat is a significant component of the toilet, as it ensures a comfortable and hygienic surface for users to sit on.